siggnal460/nixos-config/README.md

     - workstation: Machines that are directly accessed via mouse and keyboard.
   - extras: Additional nix tools I've made.
   - hardware: Modules for certain hardware setups, e.g. graphics card drivers, SteamDeck firmware, etc.
   - shared: Modules that have functionality which is shared among other modules.
+These are not meant to be imported into the flake directly.

 ## Timer Schedule